The Center Conjecture for spherical buildings of types F4 and E6: Some geometric properties of spherical buildings

 \subsubsection{The Coxeter complex of type $E_6$}

 Let $(S^5,W_{E_6})$ be the Coxeter complex of type $E_6$.
 We use the labelling \hpic{ } for its Dynkin diagram $\Ga_{E_6}$.
 We collect here some geometric properties of $(S^5,W_{E_6})$ which will be needed in the proof of Theorem~\ref{thm:tcce6} and which can be deduced from the information in \cite[ch.\ 5.3]{GroveBenson}.
+Again, the coordinate description of the Coxeter complex will not be needed later but we give it here in order to justify the other geometric properties.

 We have $Out((S^5,W_{E_6}))\cong Isom(\De_{mod}^{E_6}) \cong Aut(\Ga_{E_6})\cong\Z_2$.
 The nontrivial involutive isometry of $\De_{mod}^{E_6}$ fixes the vertices 1 and 4 and exchanges the vertices $2\leftrightarrow6$ and $3\leftrightarrow5$.